PS5 restock update: Track on Twitter, Walmart, Target and more

 PS5 restock is incredibly difficult to pin down.
 Despite our best efforts to bring you timely updates, Tom's Guide can't guarantee you'll be able to purchase a console.
 Nevertheless, we are committed to bringing you up-to-the-minute information on all restocks as soon as they happen.

-It's been a little quiet this week so far on the PS5 restock front.
-Best Buy had a restock at the start of the month, but otherwise PS5 stock drops have been slim in the U.S. However, this means we're potentially overdue a PS5 restock from the likes of Walmart, Sony Direct, and GameStop.
+The PS5 restock drought continues.
+Excluding Best Buy, there have been no PS5 restock drops at all this month.
+However, this means we're potentially overdue a PS5 restock from the likes of Walmart, Sony Direct, and GameStop.
+Just be sure not to fall for store listings that list the PS5 for costs that far exceed the retail price.

 Through tracking rumored PS5 restocks on Twitter and keeping an eye out for surprise PS5 drops from dozens of retailers, we're here to help you secure PS5 stock when inventory returns.
 We've also pulled together a list of the top U.S. retailers, including Target, GameStop, and Amazon that sell the PS5 and PS5 Digital Edition.
 Be sure to bookmark this page and check back often for the latest updates on all things PS5.